-The Employment and Consumer Law Group is committed to working to protect their clients and other workers from illegal employment practices in the workplace.
+The Employment Law Group is committed to working to protect their clients and other workers from illegal employment practices in the workplace.
 This includes ensuring workers are compensated for minimum wage and overtime.
 “Wage theft” is the failure to pay monies rightfully owed to an employee as wages.
 Wage theft can be conducted through various means, but the most common is when employers fail to pay overtime or minimum wage to their employees.
 Studies have shown that wage theft costs employees across the nation millions of dollars each year.

 Many states around the US, including Tennessee, currently have no mandatory minimum wage and overtime laws.
 However, employers must adhere to the Fair Labor Standards Act (FLSA) which states employees are entitled to receive 1 ½ times their hourly rate when they work more than 40 hours a week.
 The act also says employees are entitled to be paid at least $7.25 per hour for all hours worked.

-In order to tackle these concerns, the Employment and Consumer Law Group has established a $1,000 scholarship to address “wage theft”.
+In order to tackle these concerns, The Employment Law Group has established a $1,000 scholarship to address “wage theft”.
 Applicants should author an essay which discusses whether or not minimum wage and overtime legislation should be changed, including what fines or punishments (if any) should be levied against employers who commit wage theft, and if changes should be made; what would be the effect of these changes?

 To be eligible for the Minimum Wage and Overtime Reform Scholarship, applicants must be currently enrolled in or planning to attend an accredited community college, undergraduate, or graduate program in the United States.
 They also must show excellent academic standing with at least a 3.0 GPA.